Key Takeaways:

 Following are the works protected by copyright:

-6. Architectural Works: Architectural designs, blueprints, and drawings are protected as creative works.
+Architectural Works: Architectural plans, blueprints, and building designs are considered creative works and are protected.

-8. Choreography: Original dance routines and choreographic works are protected.
+Choreography: Original dance routines and other choreographic works are protected.

-10. Web Content: Websites, blog posts, online articles, and digital media fall under copyright protection.
+Web Content: Websites, blog posts, and other forms of digital media, including online articles, receive copyright protection.

 In addition to the individual works mentioned earlier, copyright law also protects compilations and derivative works.